-The results indicate that psgrnd is at least two orders of magnitude faster then its earlier version, which timed out (the limit was set at 3600 sec of CPU time).
+The results indicate that psgrnd is at least two orders of magnitude faster than its earlier version, which timed out (the limit was set at 3600 sec of CPU time).
 It is also slightly faster than lparse.
 We conducted these experiments on a machine with 3.2GHz Intel Pentium processor, 1Gb memory and running Slackware 9.0 Linux kernel 2.4.25.

 We also experimented with programs encoding more typical search problems.
-For lack of space, we only provide results for the graph coloring problem for certain simplex graphs with 5n vertices and 11n - 4 edges, for n = 5000, 10000, 15000 and 20000 (the ground theory in this last case has 300000 atoms and 1059998 clauses).
-The results in Table 2 show that psgrnd significantly outperforms old-psgrnd and is faster than lparse (the latter program causes segmentation fault when run for n = 20000).
+We present here results for the graph coloring problem for certain simplex graphs with 5n vertices and 11n-4 edges, for n = 5000, 10000, 15000 and 20000 (the ground theory in this last case has 300000 atoms and 1059998 clauses).
+For psgrnd we used the following program